How to Prevent Phishing Attacks Using Technological Defenses

 - Configure mail servers with Sender Policy Framework (SPF).
 This prevents forged emails from ever being accepted.
 It is done by verifying DNS entries on the mail servers and checking incoming emails with a list of verified sending DNS entries and IP addresses.

 - Domain Message Authentication Reporting & Conformance (DMARC) should also be set up on all mail servers in an organization.
 DMARC is an extension of the previous protocols.
-It allows a systems administrator to set up instructions for how their outgoing emails should be verified (either by SPF, DKIM, or both).
-Once DMARC instructions are published, a DNS record is made and all emails appearing to come from the domain of the organization can be verified or rejected if it fails the DMARC instructions.
-These protocols should be enabled and required by all mail servers in an organization.
-In addition, filtering should be done by verifying these protocols and rejecting emails that fail these verification checks.
+It allows a systems administrator to set up instructions.
+Once DMARC instructions are published, a DNS record is made that tells receiving servers what to do with messages from your domain that don’t pass SPF or DKIM.

 - Implement a secondary form of email verification.
 For added security, an organization can implement an extra form of email verification where emails are verified client-side on each user’s computer.
-This can be accomplished by implementing a service such as PGP, GPG, SMIME, etc. which use public and private keys (Public Key Infrastructure, PKI) for each user to verify the authenticity of the emails.
+This can be accomplished by implementing a service such as PGP, GPG, SMIME, etc. which uses public and private keys (Public Key Infrastructure, PKI) for each sender to cryptographically sign emails.
+The recipient can then verify the authenticity of the emails.
+These digital signatures are like DKIM but are applied by the user, whereas DKIM signatures are applied by the mail server.

 - Maintain up-to-date patches.
 Ensuring that patches are current for systems and antivirus software is important since attackers may attempt to exploit systems through browser exploits or file attachments.
 This can lead to malware being installed on a host or spreading throughout the network.
 In addition to maintaining up-to-date systems and software, the configuration of proper egress filtering is important as attackers can use a hidden Server Message Block (SMB) resource link which may allow an attacker to capture a user’s NetNTLM password hash.
 Prohibiting TCP and UDP ports 445 and 135-139 from sending data outside of the network would prevent this attack.

-Services such as Microsoft ATP, Mimecast, Proofpoint, and others can help prevent many phishing attacks by scanning emails and URLs for malicious content.
+Services such as Microsoft ATP, Mimecast, Proofpoint, Barracuda, and others can help prevent many phishing attacks by scanning emails and URLs for malicious content.
 URL inspection and rewriting services help protect users from harmful emails or links by following the targets of these links, scanning for malicious content, or even going as far as executing the link’s contents in a sandbox environment.
 Services like these can add an extra layer of defense towards preventing malicious emails and attacks on an organization.
+However, this needs to be done in parallel with user training or your users may be confused and concerned when they see the URL change.

 How to Avoid Phishing Attempts from Within the Domain

-The methods described in this post can help prevent many external phishing attacks, but as we discussed previously, there has been an uptick in attackers using valid accounts to conduct phishing attempts from within a domain.
+The methods described in this post can help prevent many external phishing attacks, but as we discussed previously, you can also face attackers using valid accounts to conduct phishing attempts from within a domain.
 In this case, it becomes more difficult to determine if emails are spam since they are originating from valid internal accounts.
 The easiest and most secure ways to prevent internal spam is to prevent attackers from gaining access to mail accounts in the first place.
-Enforcing Multi-Factor Authentication (MFA) and strong account credentials go a long way in preventing unauthorized access to accounts.
+Enforcing multifactor authentication (MFA) and strong account credentials go a long way in preventing unauthorized access to accounts.
 Even if an attacker has valid credentials for a user, the use of MFA would prevent the attacker from logging into the account.
+If you register for our free MFA workshops on 6/7/22 (or catch it on demand afterwards if you miss it) we’ll provide step-by-step instructions on how to set up MFA for G-Suite, Microsoft 365, and Duo.

-In addition to MFA, logging and notifications should be configured to monitor for suspicious logins.
-This is commonly based off GeoIP data—if an account attempts to login from a country or area where a user should not be logging in, a temporary block should be put on that account and IT should be notified for further investigation.
-In addition, if a user sets up any forwarding or mail rules, IT should be notified of these changes to investigate and validate their purpose.
+In addition to MFA, logging and notifications should be configured to monitor for suspicious logins (watch our video for more on logging and monitoring).
+This is commonly based off GeoIP data—if an account attempts to login from a country or area where a user should not be logging in, a temporary block should be put on that account, and IT should be notified for further investigation.
+Furthermore, your mail server or service should be configured so that when a user sets up any forwarding or mail rules, IT should be notified of these changes to investigate and validate their purpose.
 Many attackers exploit the use of mail rules to hide their presence on a user’s account.

 In addition to our previous recommendations, there are additional areas that system administrators can enhance security and limit an organization’s attack surface.
 Unless there is a business need for them, the POP and IMAP protocols should be disabled.
 If an attacker authenticates using POP/IMAP, the entire contents of a user’s mailbox are downloaded to the attacker’s system.
 This creates additional issues after the fact when trying to determine what sensitive mailbox contents an attacker accessed as there are no data access logs available after the mailbox contents are downloaded.
 Network monitoring and alerting should be implemented on the organization’s internal network.
 This can be useful in many cases, but for phishing attacks, the ability to see odd traffic on the network can help notify IT of a potential phishing attempt and stop it before an attacker is able to gain a foothold or compromise an account.
 In addition, the ability to block access to a phishing page could limit the number of affected users.
 Finally, prohibiting mail relaying and anonymous mail submission on mail servers can help prevent unauthorized relaying or forging attacks.